Representation: General Management (excl. North America)

 John Copley first appeared with the Royal Opera at the age of 15 as an actor and later became their Principal Resident Director.
 He has directed opera throughout the world during a career that spans over 50 years.
 John has worked with all the great singers and conductors and continues to share his expertise with young singers in his productions for the Royal Academy and Royal College of Music.

-John Copley has directed opera in most of the world’s major opera houses.
-He was Resident Director at the Royal Opera House Covent Garden, where he worked on many new productions with the world’s greatest conductors, Sir Georg Solti, Sir Colin Davis, Carlos Kleiber, Sir John Pritchard and many other distinguished colleagues.
-Among his greatest successes there were Mozart’s Le Nozze di Figaro and Cosi fan Tutte that remained in the repertoire for 21 years and 24 years respectively.
-His acclaimed production of La Boheme is still in repertoire after nearly 30 years.
+British Stage Director John Copley has held a reputation as one of the most influential figures in theatre and opera for over the last 40 years, directing across the world’s major opera houses, as well as acting, producing, choreographing and designing regularly throughout his long and varied career.
+Originally a dancer with the Royal Ballet, John began his career behind the scenes as a Stage Manager and Producer with the Sadler’s Wells Opera and Ballet, and at Covent Garden.
+Moving to directing in 1960, he was Resident Director at the Royal Opera House, where he worked on many new productions with the world’s greatest conductors including Sir Georg Solti, Sir Colin Davis, Carlos Kleiber, Sir John Pritchard and many other distinguished colleagues.
+Among his greatest successes were Mozart’s Le Nozze di Figaro and Cosi fan tutte which remained in the repertoire for 21 years and 24 years respectively.
+His acclaimed production of La Bohème premiered in 1974 and ran for 41 years.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to ensure that you receive the most up to date version.
-Email: Mark Williams
+Email: Evie Parker